nadbordrozd/nadbordrozd.github.io/source/_posts/2016-06-13-deepwalking-with-companies.markdown

 1. are active
 2. have at least one edge (director in common) to another active company

 I generated 10 random walks starting at every company, the length of each walk was 40.
-Training Word2Vec with [gensim](https://radimrehurek.com/gensim/models/word2vec.html) on this corpus of $10*40*2200000 = 8.8 * 10^8$ tokens took over 11h.
+Training Word2Vec with [gensim](https://radimrehurek.com/gensim/models/word2vec.html) on this corpus of $10 \times 40 \times 2200000 = 8.8 \times 10^8$ tokens took over 11h.
 It also took a machine with 40gb of RAM before it stopped crashing even though the random walks were generated on-line.

 Finally I got some vectors out of it - one per company.
 These vectors themselves were the goal of this project (they can serve as features in ML), but I also made some plots to verify that the algorithm is working as advertised.